Originally published 8/10/21, Updated 5/16/25.

 - Try to present only one big idea on each slide.

 - Don’t overcrowd the space with excess text.
-Avoid the dreaded wall of text.

-- Use large clear font, not small type or fancy scripts.
+- Use large, clear font, not small type or fancy scripts.

 - Include visual cues to break up information, i.e., headers, subheads, bullets, etc.